 3 times a year, teams of people from the church go to the area to visit and help and we always send parcels of goodies with them.
 Lots of those have been ex-Widmer End pupils and even a member of our staff.
 Our children organised some fundraising, and just by collecting loose change from friends and family, were able to raise enough money to have 2 x 2000l water tanks installed, buy sacks of maize to be planted and provide food for the hungry children arriving in the mornings and install a new, more efficient and safer stove for the ‘kitchen’, replacing the open fire.

 We have also funded the building of new toilets for the pupils and the staff, tables and chairs for a classroom and 3 x teachers desks.
 In 2017, we enabled them to buy a cow and build a shed for it!
-Aug 2018 note - the cow gave birth to healthy heifer, which will now be passed on to another school/widows group/family.
+In August 2018, the cow gave birth to healthy heifer, which was passed on to another school/widows group/family and in 2019, she produced another calf.

 Every year, at the end of our Walk to School Week, we collect trainers and plimsolls that our children have outgrown and send them over to our friends at Mang'ang'a.
 They are thrilled!
 Some of them walk barefoot to school, such is their desire to get and education.